toggl-open-source/toggldesktop/README.md

 ### Build OpenSSL

+Use prebuilt OpenSSL libraries as described in [Poco documentation](https://pocoproject.org/docs/00200-GettingStarted.html#4)

+Or

-To build OpenSSL, from Visual Studio Tools, open up a Developer Command Prompt.
+build OpenSSL, from Visual Studio Tools, open up a Developer Command Prompt.

 cd to the project folder, then